goabstract/Awesome-Design-Tools/README.md

 * [Hotjar](https://www.hotjar.com/) — see how visitors are really using your website, collect user feedback and turn more visitors into customers.
 * [Inspectlet](https://www.inspectlet.com/) — record videos of your visitors as they use your site, so you can see everything they do.
 * [Google Analytics](https://analytics.google.com/analytics/web/) — measure your advertising ROI as well as track your Flash, video, and social networking sites and applications.
-* [Mixpane](https://mixpanel.com/) — get insights across all of your user-centric data to make smarter decisions and act faster based on how customers use your product or website.
+* [Mixpanel](https://mixpanel.com/) — get insights across all of your user-centric data to make smarter decisions and act faster based on how customers use your product or website.
 * [Pendo](https://www.pendo.io/) — measure and elevate the customer experience within their applications.
+* [Heap](https://heapanalytics.com/) — automatically capture every web, mobile, and cloud interaction then retroactively analyze your data without writing code.
+* [Fathom](https://usefathom.com/) — provides simple, useful websites stats without tracking or storing personal data of your users.

 ### Accessibility Tools
 * [Contraste](https://contrasteapp.com/) — app for checking the accessibility of text against the Web Content Accessibility Guidelines (WCAG).